nickseah1/Wizards-Performance-Dashboard-App/README.md

 **How it was built**

 1. Webscrape the data from the wizards game logs
-3. Preprocess the data so for ease of use
+3. Preprocess the data for ease of use
 4. Develop key performance indicators
-5. Graph data using Plotly
+5. Graph the data using Plotly
 6. Create the application layout using Dash
 7. Build the application using Flask
 8. Deploy the application using Heroku